What We Say and How We Say It Matter

 If you’re interested in hearing me talk about this book, check out this interview on Bam!
 Radio.

 I have created three study guide options to support thoughtful readings of this book.
 One is specifically written for groups of teachers exploring this book together.
 Click here to view all three options.
-(This link will be live as soon as the study guide is posted on the ASCD website!)

 You may be interested in professional development on this language–it’s a commonly requested topic!
 I offer a wide variety of options–keynote talks, workshops, small group work, individual coaching, and more.
 Click here to contact me and we’ll discuss how to best support great adult learning at your school.